Protryon/lib-rs-mirror/README.md

 # Lib.rs (Crates.rs)

-[Lib.rs](https://lib.rs) is a fast, lightweight way to browse information about all applications and libraries written in [Rust](https://www.rust-lang.org/).
+[Lib.rs](https://lib.rs) is a fast, lightweight index of [Rust](https://www.rust-lang.org/) libraries and applications.

 Crates [published](https://doc.rust-lang.org/cargo/reference/publishing.html) to crates.io will automatically show up on lib.rs.
 Lib.rs is not a registry on its own, and it's not affiliated with crates.io or the Rust project.

 ## Building

  0. [Install Rust](https://www.rust-lang.org/install.html), [Node.js](https://nodejs.org/download/) (Node is used for [Sass styles](https://gitlab.com/crates.rs/style)), and [Docutils](http://docutils.sourceforge.net/) (for `.rst` readmes).
+    * Rust versions 1.46-1.48 are not supported due to a bug in the compiler.
+Until [the bug](https://github.com/rust-lang/rust/issues/75992) is fixed, use Rust 1.45.0: `rustup default 1.45.0`

  1. Clone this repository **recursively**, so that all subprojects are included: